ewaldmire/ascender/docs/websockets.md

 later.)

 Note that django-channels processes messages in Daphne, an ASGI server.
-This is in contrast to WSGI which we currently use for the rest of climber.
+This is in contrast to WSGI which we currently use for the rest of ascender.
 That is *only* websockets endpoints are served with Daphne, and everything else is served with uWSGI. **_Everything_ goes through nginx, and from there, based on URL path, gets routed to uWSGI or Daphne, as required.**